jhartz/gradefast/README.md

 Look in the `docs/` folder for the YAML spec.
 Use that to make your own YAML file representing the shit you want to grade.

-Want to delve deeper or use individual parts of GradeFasr as part of your larger, superior project?
-Check out the individual grader.py and gradebook.py modules, and look in __main__.py to see how they're used.
+Want to delve deeper or use individual parts of GradeFast as part of your larger, superior project?
+Check out the individual `grader.py` and `gradebook.py` modules, and look in `__main__.py` to see how they're used.

 ## I think your program is shitty